thucldnguyen/thucldnguyen-gatsby-blog/src/content/pages/about.md

 ![TASER Dashboard](/assets/axon-perf.png "Axon Performance - TASER dashboard")

-Today I lead product for one of Axon’s bread-and-butter features: **video streaming and evidence playback** on Evidence.com.
+Now I lead product for one of Axon’s bread-and-butter features: **video streaming and evidence playback** on Evidence.com.
 It’s where officers and investigators review digital evidence every day.
 We’ve cut streaming latency in half, reduced rebuffering, and completely revamped the review workflow.
 It’s not just a feature — it’s the beating heart of our platform.
-With around 450,000 monthly active users, it’s humbling to think that everyday more than half of all officers in the US interact with something my team built.
+With around 550,000 monthly active users, it’s humbling to think that more than half of all officers in the US interact with something my team built.

 Working with law enforcement has given me a unique perspective.
 During ride-alongs with departments like San Jose PD, Tucson PD, and Dallas PD, I saw how tough police work really is - and how outdated their tools can be.
 I remember one officer in Bothell PD manually typing every license plate into his MDT to check for hotlists - a task that we could help automate in seconds with [Automated License Plate Recognition (ALPR)](https://my.axon.com/s/article/FAQs-ALPR?language=en_US).
 That's what drives me: using tech to make critical work safer and smarter.